Welcome to Matrix Education

 A welcome surprise.

-It’s definitely worthwhile pausing every once in a while and reflecting on what you’re working towards, as it’s easy to lose sight of this (and with it, your motivation!) amidst the chaos of the year.
+It’s definitely worthwhile pausing every once in a while and reflecting on what you’re working towards.
+It’s easy to lose sight of your goals (and with it, your motivation!) amidst the chaos of the year.

 Fortunately, in almost every case, exposure is the cure.
 If you’re like me and don’t love practicals, challenge yourself to do more practicals!
 You’ll thank yourself for it.
 Oh, and don’t be like me and wait until Year 12 to acknowledge an area of discomfort.
 Tackle it early!

 In the past, my approach to exam preparation was fairly disordered.
-I’d complete a few practice papers after touching up on any particular content areas with which I had difficulty, without taking much time to evaluate my performance and consider how I could improve it beyond simply doing more papers.
+I’d complete a few practice papers after touching up on any content I found difficult.
+But I didn’t take the time to evaluate my performance or how I could improve it beyond simply doing more papers.

 For my Maths Extension 2 Trial, however, I’ve made an effort to more consciously keep track of progress, feelings and areas of improvement by using tables and a piece of software called Notion (below).

 Exam papers.
 Well, that’s a touch reductive.
 I’ll do an exam paper.
-Then, if there’re any particular areas of content with which I’ve noticed I’m struggling, I’ll consult my textbooks and Matrix Theory Books for some consolidation.
+Then, if there are any areas I’m struggling in, I’ll consult my textbooks and Matrix Theory Books.
 And finally… more papers.

-Especially for a subject like Maths Extension 2, it’s worthwhile spending time wrestling with the kinds of questions for which the approach isn’t immediately apparent.
+Especially for a subject like Maths Extension 2, it’s worth spending time wrestling with the kinds of questions where the approach isn’t obvious.
 The Matrix workbooks often contain questions of such a nature.
 Beyond this, talking to your teachers about locating good resources (as discussed above) is always a wise move.

 Written by Guest Author